resonatehq/docs/docs/getting-started/welcome.md

 # Why Resonate?

-- `Intuitive Programming Model`: Resonate offers a programming model that enables you to build fault-tolerant distributed applications using an intuitive paradigm you already know — async await.
+- `Cloud Computing Made Simple`: Resonate offers a programming model simplifies coding for the cloud using an intuitive paradigm you already know — async await.

 - `Single Binary`: Resonate simplifies your deployment and operations with a single binary.